elastic/enterprise-search-sharepoint-server-connector/README.md

 * Items
 * Attachments

-Some remaining objects to be covered in the upcoming versions:
+Support for following items expected in the upcoming versions:

 * Sub-sites
 * Drives